Vurv78/WebAudio/README.md

 Returns if FFT is enabled for this stream.

 ``array webaudio:getFFT()``
-Returns an array of FFT values that has a length max of 64.
-Some may be empty to conserve space but are equivalent to 0.
+Returns an array of 64 FFT values from 0-255.